bacontime/blog-mirror/nature/birdup/birdup_phi.md

 [^plusmeansalreadyisastatebird]: `+` means that this bird is already a state bird.
 </div>

-This BIRDUP system uses the [phi coefficient](https://en.wikipedia.org/wiki/Phi_coefficient).
+This BIRDUP scoring system uses the [phi coefficient](https://en.wikipedia.org/wiki/Phi_coefficient).
 It's essentially the correlation across observations between a bird and a state.
 It uses observation records from the eBird database[^ebirdcitation].